 Letting the IRS know that you have a nonprofit is an important first step for avoiding any confusions and delays later on.

 You will need to submit a federal 501(c)(3) tax exemption application to the agency to do this and will need to file it with your articles of incorporation.
 To do this, you will complete form IRS Package 1023, called Application for Recognition of Exemption.

 If your nonprofit organization is smaller, you may be able to use the Form 1023-EZ.
 It’s more streamlined and faster to turn in but is only recommended for an easy-to-understand organization.

 In all cases, filing for this exemption is important.
 It’s crucial to file within 27 months of the date you get your articles of incorporation.
 Once you file and achieve tax-exempt status, you can then access grant funding for your organization, secure property and income tax exemptions, and be able to provide those donating to you with a tax deductible form.

 Initial Registration Form (Form CT-1)

 In California, Form CT-1 is a starting point.
 It helps the Attorney General know of your company and mission.
 This form does not take long to fill out and works more so as an alert – so the Attorney General knows your organization is starting up.
 All charities must file this form.
-Over time, you will need to renew this with form RRF-1 as well as CT 694, an annual financial solicitation report.

 The bylaws of your nonprofit corporation are perhaps one of the most important and exciting forms you will face!
 They exist as the manual, so to speak, of your organization.